 Develop a long term strategic plan

 Potential buyers need to see there is future growth potential for the business.
 Create a long term strategic plan that maps out for them your vision for the company, its growth potential, and how you intend to implement that plan.
 A new owner may ignore your business plan completely once they step into your shoes, but its existence can prove valuable.
-(Find business planning tools here)
+(Tool: Accelerate your business growth)

 A big part of this long-term plan should address cash flow.
 The more money your business brings in, the more perceived value your company will have.